a-flyleaf/toyshelf/_art/2010-12-31-nightpath-relics.md

 caption: |-
   Some Nightpath busts from 2010-ish: a "Happy Holidays!" card ft.
 Christmas Tree, one with a witch hat and little trick-or-treat bucket, and a side view bust.
 ---
 Some ancient woofs that I found while scrounging through ancient folders.
-Dates are questionable; first two from MSPaint (wow, look at that ancient pawprint signature) and the third is from the GIMP era.
+Dates are questionable; first two drawn on MSPaint (wow, look at that ancient pawprint signature) and the third is from the GIMP era.